——————

 Fence Post and Footing Design Guide for Wind and Ice Loading

 Fence posts and post footings are structural elements that are used to support the body of a fence and resist a variety of environmental loads.
 They are expected to remain plumb and undamaged for decades with little to no maintenance.
-The post and footing’s ability to do this is affected by a wide range of factors that all need to be considered to ensure a long service life.

 Why use this Guide?